 Here’s a one-on-one comparison of how these two tools track time:

-With Harvest, you can “Start” and “Stop” timers as you work through your tasks or enter all your hours into a timesheet manually.
+With Harvest, you can “Start” and “Stop” timers as you work through your tasks or manually enter all your hours into a timesheet.

 You can track time for any specific task, project, or client.
-You can also add notes to add important details or simply to remember exactly what you worked on.
+You can also add notes for important details or to remember exactly what you worked on.

 Additionally, you can also use timesheets to:

 - Enter time for the whole week in bulk.

 - See what you tracked for the entire week.

 Toggl Track helps you track time both manually and automatically.